grafana/plugin-tools/docusaurus/docs/tutorials/build-an-app-plugin.md

    ```

 1. Save the file.
-1. Reload Grafana to see the new page in place
+1. Reload Grafana to see the new page in place.

 You don't need to register all your pages inside `includes` in your `plugin.json`.
-Only pages that you wish to add to the navigation menu.
+Register only pages that you want to add to the navigation menu.

 :::note